kernelkit/infix/doc/cli/configure.md

-  delete       Delete configuration setting(s) diff         Summarize uncommitted changes do           Execute operational mode command edit         Descend to the specified configuration node end          Alias to up, leave this subsection/node exit         Ascend to the parent configuration node, or abort (from top) leave        Finalize candidate and apply to running-config
+  delete       Delete configuration setting(s) diff         Summarize uncommitted changes do           Execute operational mode command edit         Descend to configuration node, or edit a setting interactively end          Alias to up, leave this subsection/node exit         Ascend to the parent configuration node, or abort (from top) leave        Finalize candidate and apply to running-config